chiminey/chiminey/chiminey/prismconnector/README.md

 const int X;
 const double Y;
 ```
-Single value or a range of values for each of these variables can be passed command line parameters with "-const" switch.
+Single value or a range of values for each of these variables can be passed as command line parameters with "-const" switch.

 ```
 prism prism-model.pm properties.pctl -const X=2:8,Y=20:80